Advances, Updates, Guidelines, and Best Practices in General Internal Medicine—Expressly for Specialists

-This program is led by active expert practitioners and committed teachers, each with significant experience both in the care of patients and in peer-to-peer presentations to colleagues.
+This program is led by active expert practitioners and committed teachers, each with extensive experience in the care of patients and in peer-to-peer presentations to colleagues.
 The Harvard faculty and select guest speakers will cover state-of-the-art advances and recommendations.
 You will take home relevant, up-to-date, and evidence-based strategies and tools to improve your patient care.

 Optimized for In-Person and Remote Education